-For most of the software-based disk encryption configurations the main encryption run on the main CPU, usually inside OS context (optionally with WHW acceleration like AES-NI instructions).
+For most of the software-based disk encryption applications the encryption run on the CPU, usually inside OS context (optionally with HW acceleration like AES-NI instructions).

 In this operating mode the encryption key is present in RAM during the operation.
-The attacker can obtain image of the physical memory and try to search for encryption key.
+An attacker can obtain image of physical memory and try to search for the encryption key.
 This image can be either obtained though software (we will use VirtualBox debugger function) or through hardware (Cold boot attack, i.e. recover memory content after force reboot/short powerdown or use FireWire hw debug functions).
-Theobtained key can be directly used for storage decryption (without password knowledge).
+The obtained key can be directly used for storage decryption (without password).